afreeman13/introds/02-week9.Rmd

 **Instructions:**

-1. Knit the markdown document to make sure the file compiles successfully.
-2. Edit the markdown document as instructed.
-3. Rename and upload the completed markdown file to the assignment in Blackboard.
+1. Open up the IMDB movies R-script and IMDB movies TV Shows R-script.
+2. Watch the Web Scraping videos and follow the instructions to complete the activity.
+This week you **don't** have to upload any work to Blackboard.
+There is no assignment in Blackboard to upload a file.